South Korea tries to ease cyber surveillance fears

 On Thursday, Prime Minister Chung Hong-won tried to reassure the public about online privacy, saying the government would only seek monitoring rights in special circumstances, such an investigation of murder, human trafficking or insurrection.

-“(He) emphasized that the government has been steadfast in ensuring freedom of expression and other basic privacy rights and will continue to do so,” Chung’s office said in a statement.
+“(He) emphasised that the government has been steadfast in ensuring freedom of expression and other basic privacy rights and will continue to do so,” Chung’s office said in a statement.

 Authorities insist they have no intention or ability to conduct large-scale surveillance of the public but South Korean messaging app KakaoTalk said it had lost users because of the fears about surveillance.